Potentially Shippable Increment

 A Scrum product is an administrative unit that the Product Owner defines, owns, and manages.
-The Product Owner is accountable for product value.
+The Product Owner is accountable for product value (see Value and ROI).
 Scrum is silent on how cohesive a product is; we could define a bicycle and airplane as together constituting a product, or a browser and an operating system.
 A product supports one or more Value Streams: one for the end users, and one for the Scrum Team, who are themselves stakeholders in the success of the product.
 The best Scrum products enable good market focus by supporting a single market (end user) Value Stream.
 Any given Product Increment creates value along one or more of these Value Streams.

-To deliver the Product Increment the Development Team should be cross-functional.
+To deliver the Product Increment the Development Team should be a Cross-Functional Team.
 Supporting the delivery of the increment across their organizational or role silos during the Sprint(s).
 This is a challenge for organizations adopting Scrum.
 Individuals in the organization will demonstrate the actual values of the organization (in contrast with the espoused values) through their local work practices.
 Having individual performance measures that reinforce local silo based behaviors will fight against this cross functional work and stop the Development Team creating the Product Increment.